 Implied volatility, either in the form of volatility index (such as the VIX for S&P500 index) or implied volatility for a single option (see how to calculate that from option price), is typically expressed as annualized standard deviation of the underlying asset’s returns (price changes).

-However, if your time horizon is short, it is often useful to work with volatility or expected price changes over a shorter period.
-You may want to convert the (annualized) implied volatility to daily or weekly.
+That said, it is often useful to work with volatility or expected price changes over a period shorter than one year.
+You may want to convert the annualized implied volatility to daily or weekly.

 Converting Volatility to Daily